benhowell/benhowell.github.com/_drafts/people-analytics-and-the-deployment-dystopia.md

 <br/>

 #### Causation
+In an [article in the New York Times][9], Data Scientist, Dr. Ming said of the algorithms she is now building for Gild: _"Let’s put everything in and let the data speak for itself"_.

-Analysis of big data produces correlates, uncovers trends and probabilities, and finds weak bonds between data points, amongst other things.
-"A correlates with B", in itself however, is not a legitimate form of argument.
+Big data produces correlates, uncovers trends and probabilities, and finds weak bonds between data, amongst other things.
+"A correlates with B", in itself however, is not a legitimate form of argument and therefore the data can never _"speak for itself"_ because it is strictly quantitative.
 Correlation is simply not enough.
 Without causation there is no evidence to support any correlate (in big data or otherwise), and worse, can lead one to believe something that is not true.
-Spurious Correlations has compiled a [great example][11] of this which shows a 99.2% correlation between suicide by hanging, strangulation and suffocation in the US, and spending on science, space and technology.
+Spurious Correlations has compiled a [patently ridiculous example][11] of this which shows a 99.2% correlation between suicide by hanging, strangulation and suffocation in the US, and spending on science, space and technology.

+some quote about correlates from gild or other (manga one is good)

 People analytics does not provide causality.
 If there is no critical research to determine the causal mechanism that underlies correlations in data then there is no reason to believe that the result is anything other than mere coincidence.
 Determining causation from correlations and the causal nexus between them would be an almost impossible problem mathematically, so without empirical evidence showing a connection between cause and effect, a conclusion can not be drawn.
+Correlates can only direct us as to what questions to ask and which avenues to investigate, correlates cannot, without extensive investigation, be used in isolation to determine any "score" of any significance.
 <br/>
 <br/>